experimental-design/bofire/docs/index.md

 # Introduction

-BoFire is a framework to define and solve or black-box optimization problems.
-These problems can arise in a number of closely related fields including experimental design, multiobjective optimization and decision making, and Bayesian optimization.
+BoFire is a framework to define and solve black-box optimization problems.
+These problems can arise in a number of closely related fields including experimental design, multiobjective optimization and active learning.

 BoFire problem specifications are json serializable for use in RESTful APIs and are to a large extent agnostic to the specific methods and frameworks in which the problems are solved.